ratehub/openfaas-deploy-action/README.md

      2. Update to dev-deploy.yml(environment variables/secrets/labels/constraints etc.)
           └── Triggers auto-dev-deploy.yml action, builds, pushes and automatically deploys to the DEV environment
      3. Updates to stack.yml does not trigger any actions, although updated configurations will be used the next time deploy action runs.

 ##### Group deploy
      1. If the multiple deploy files for the functions in a group is updated, for example:
         └── In a group of 6 functions, if staging-deploy.yml is updated for 4 functions, 4 functions of 6 in the group are deployed to the staging cluster.

-##### NOTE: updating env-*.yml files will deploy all the functions in the group path to the target environment based on the file updated.
+##### NOTE: updating global-*-deploy.yml files will deploy all the functions in the group path to the target environment based on the file updated.

-## Scheduled Re-deploy function
-##### If the cron schedule is triggered for the functions to re-deploy
-    Triggers schedule.yml action which builds, pushes and deploys the functions(selected re-deploy functions) to PROD

 ## On Pull request to master branch
     Triggers status.yml action to run function build for all the updated functions for status check.